HCMID/HCMID.github.io/academic_conference20/germanicus/index.md

 ### Work until March 13

+We planned to build on the work of HC MID's two previous manuscript hackathons to complete a digital diplomatic edition of Germanicus' *Aratea* in Bern, Burgerbiliothek 88.
+(For more about the 2020 manuscripts hackthon, [see this overview](https://hcmid.github.io/academic_conference20/hackathon/) from Stacey Kaliabakos and Ryan Wynn.)
+On this page, we summarize our work, this spring, how we adapted once all of us left campus, and where we hope to take the project beyond this semester.

-### Why a *diplomatic* edition is interesting
+### Why a *diplomatic* edition of Bern 88 is interesting

-- The manuscript differs, in both content and ordering of lines, from other editions of the *Aratea*.
+- The manuscript differs, in its selection of content and its ordering of lines, from other manuscripts of the *Aratea*.
 - The illustrations, and their relationship to the text, show a level of comprehension and engagement with the text on the part of the illustrator.
-- The second pass offers a window into the editorial process, and the textual variation of the manuscript edition.
+- A second reader annotated the manuscript, and offers a window into both the use of the manuscript, and the textual variation of the manuscript tradition.

 To see on-going work defining editorial policies for the  project, see the [project wiki](https://github.com/HCMID/germanicus/wiki/Policies).